S2-group/jss-2021-replication-package/README.md

 	    |--- cloned_repos/                              Empty folder which will contain the cloned repositories
 	    |--- cloned_repos.csv                           The list of cloned repositories from which to extract the list of contributors
 	    |--- repos_to_clone.csv                         The list of repositories to clone
+	    |--- cloned_repos_no_sa_doc.csv                 The list of cloned repositories without SA documentation from which to extract the list of contributors
+	    |--- repos_to_clone_no_sa_doc.csv               The list of repositories without SA documentation to clone
 ```

 The steps for contacting the list of contributors of the targeted GitHub repositories are presented [here](./INSTALL.md).